Q2FPhys/q2fphys-anonymous/README.md

 ## 🎓 Acknowledgement
-Our framework was implemented based on the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) [1].
+This work builds upon the [rPPG-Toolbox](https://github.com/ubicomplab/rPPG-Toolbox) [1].
+We sincerely thank the authors for providing this valuable resource to the community.